mlask-team/mlask-legacy/README.md

 ## Development server

-Run `ng serve mlask-client` for a dev server.
+Run `npm run serve:client` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-Run `ng serve mlask-api` for a api server.
+Run `npm run serve:api` for a api server.
+Api runs on http://localhost:3333/ but it's proxied on http://localhost:4200/api to avoid CORS issues.

 ## Build